NicholasCorniaOrpheus/resounding-libraries/README.md

 ## ResourceSpace
 [Resourcespace](https://www.resourcespace.com/) is an open source digital assets management system.

 In the folder `resourcespace` you can find some useful Python scripts to dynamically interact with your Resourcespace instance.
+Metadata for each record are pulled through Koha and ingested to Resource Space fields, collections and resources.

 ## Koha

+This folder collects a series of Python scripts, build upon [pyMARC](https://pymarc.readthedocs.io/en/latest/),  to allow batch operation for your library catalogue, Koha API and other mappings useful for enriching metadata with external, linked open data information.

+- Koha reports enhancement to JSON.
+- MARC authorities and biblioitems conversion to JSON.
+- MARC abbreviations conversion.
+- ...

+## ORCID

+[ORCID](https://orcid.org/) is a non-profit organization that provides a persistent digital identifier (an ORCID iD) that distinguishes you from every other researcher.
+Since 2023, Orpheus Instituut registers the research output of its members through the Koha catalogue.
+Each research output is stored as record and a plugin has been developed to batch export the data to [FRIS](https://researchportal.be/en).

+In the folder `orcid` you can find some useful Python scripts, build upon [pyOrcid](https://github.com/sri0606/PyOrcid)to dynamically interact with your ORCID instance.